JoshMarangoni/RGB-Color-Game/README.md

 An interactive game where a user guesses the given RBG color given pixel values.

 ### Reason for building
 I completed this project as part of The FullStack Web Development Bootcamp by Colt Steele, mainly to practice my front-end web development skills.
-This is also a great tool for computer vision developers wanting to familarize themnselves with the RBG color space.
+This is also a great tool for computer vision developers wanting to familarize themselves with the RBG color space.

 ### What I learned
 - Manipulation of the DOM